The Future of Digital Communication Technology Till 2050

 Digital Communication Technology in 2040

-Much embedded technology would have primary physical and mental advantages and have significant identity and ethical issues.
-As law enforcement and policymakers struggle to balance progress and social discontent and prejudice, abuse of this capacity will likely be widespread.
-It is likely that just as we now have race-based discrimination, we will have digital communication technology or human blend-based bias.
+As law enforcement and policymakers struggle to balance progress with social discontent and prejudice, abuse of this capacity is likely to be widespread.
+Just as we now have race-based discrimination, we may see bias based on digital communication technology or human blend.

 Digital Communication Technology in 2050